micmejia/bible-dump/NKJV/1 Samuel/1 Sam 4.md

 Then a man of Benjamin ran from the battle line the same day, and came to Shiloh with his clothes torn and dirt on his head.

 ###### 13
-Now when he came, there was Eli, sitting on a seat [^e]by the wayside watching, for his heart [^f]trembled for the ark of God.
+Now when he came, there was Eli, sitting on a seat by the wayside watching, for his heart trembled for the ark of God.
 And when the man came into the city and told _it,_ all the city cried out.

 ###### 14
 When Eli heard the noise of the outcry, he said, "What _does_ the sound of this tumult _mean?_" And the man came quickly and told Eli.

 ###### 15
-Eli was ninety-eight years old, and his eyes were so [^g]dim that he could not see.
+Eli was ninety-eight years old, and his eyes were so dim that he could not see.

 ###### 16
 Then the man said to Eli, "I _am_ he who came from the battle.
 And I fled today from the battle line."
 And he said, "What happened, my son?"